zenonine/navi/navi/README.md

           NaviPage.material(
             key: ValueKey(_selectedBook),
             route: NaviRoute(path: ['${_selectedBook!.id}']), // url is '/:id'
-            // BookPagelet is a normal widget, which shows a book
+            // BookPagelet is your widget, which shows a book
             child: BookPagelet(book: _selectedBook!),
           ),
       ],